quyse/flaw/README.md

 ## Packages and platform support

 FLAW has moved to GHC 8.
-A few packages are not compilable currently due to not updated dependencies.

 Here are all packages in A-Z order.
 Checkmark against a platform means that the package is being actually built and tested (if it has tests :D) on this platform during CI.